Thomas Stanford (film editor)

 Thomas Gerald Stanford (1924 – 2017) was an American film and television editor with about sixteen feature film credits.
 He won the Academy Award for Best Film Editing at the 34th Academy Awards for the film West Side Story (1961), which was only his second credit as an editor.
 Long afterwards, West Side Story was listed as the 38th best-edited film of all time in a 2012 survey of members of the Motion Picture Editors Guild.
 The film's editing is also featured in Louis Giannetti's textbook Understanding Movies.

 Stanford's first credit as an editor was for Suddenly, Last Summer (1959), which was a major production by the independent producer Sam Spiegel.
 Excepting a 1955 film version of the opera Don Giovanni, any earlier work as an assistant editor wasn't credited.
 This was typical in the 1950s.
-Stanford edited three films with director Sydney Pollack, including Pollack's first feature The Slender Thread (1964).
+Stanford edited three films with director Sydney Pollack, including Pollack's first feature The Slender Thread (1965).
 Stanford's work on Pollack's feature Jeremiah Johnson (1972) drew the attention of critic Gene Siskel, who wrote "Oddly enough, it is the violent scenes, the ones that don't work within the story, in which Pollack excels.
 Jeremiah's battle with a pack of wolves, and, later, a pack of Crow Indians, are stunning examples of direction and editing."
 In the 1960s, Stanford edited two films directed by Mark Rydell, including his debut The Fox (1967).
-Stanford's last film before his retirement was Born to Race (1988).
+Stanford's last film before his retirement was Split Decisions (1988).

+He attended Malvern College from 1939-1942.

 Stanford died at the age of 93 in 2017.